dileno/Blog-tutorial-Angular-8-.NET-Core-2.2-CRUD/README.md

 4. Now press F5 and run the application.
 You will have an empty blog list to start with.

 ## Debugging
-If you get an error message running the app, first make sure you installed node modules using the npm install command.
+If you get an error message running the app, first make sure you installed node modules using the `npm install` command.
 In VS Code or in the Node.js command prompt, run `npm install` in the ClientApp folder.

+Make sure you've installed the following as well:
+1. Angular CLI using the `npm install -g @angular/cli command`.
+2. @angular-devkit/build-angular module using the `npm install --save-dev @angular-devkit/build-angular command`.